xurion/ffxi-mount-roulette/README.md

 This will also dismount you if you're currently mounted.

 ## Mount music

 In an earlier version, this addon disabled mount music.
-This is now removed in favour of the MountMuzzle addon, available via Windower.
+This is now removed in favour of the MountMuzzle addon.